aws-samples/serverless-patterns/normalizer-pattern-cdk/README.md

 # SQS to EventBridge using EventBridge Pipes with normalizer pattern

-This pattern demonstrates the [normalizer pattern](https://www.enterpriseintegrationpatterns.com/Normalizer.html) between two SQS and EventBridge, implemented using an EventBridge Pipe.
+This pattern demonstrates the [normalizer pattern](https://www.enterpriseintegrationpatterns.com/Normalizer.html) between SQS and EventBridge, implemented using an EventBridge Pipe.
 The pipe uses a Step Functions workflow to unify the events.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/normalizer-pattern-cdk